Schnoodle: 20 Facts You Didn’t KnowMay 21, 2021 2021-06-04 10:30

 #1 Schnoodles come in many sizes

 Both the Schnauzer and the Poodle come in different sizes.
 Schnauzers can range from the Miniature Schnauzer (starting at 12lbs) to the Giant Schnauzer (as heavy as 110lbs).
 Poodles are as tiny as the Toy Poodle (weighing just 5lbs) or as big as the Standard Poodle (up to 70lbs).
+The Miniature Poodle’s size is in the middle of the two.

 This means that there is a lot of variety in Schnoodles as well!
 If a Schnoodle’s parents are a Miniature Schnauzer and a Toy Poodle, the Schnoodle might be a tiny one who weighs 10lbs or less.
 On the other hand, a Giant Schnauzer and a Standard Poodle will produce big puppies who can grow up to be large dogs weighing around 80lbs.